ethan-green3/Shopify-GreenMoney-Lockout/README.md

 ---

 ### **2. Shopify triggers the webhook**
-Shopify sends an `orders/create` webhook payload to your Go service.
+Shopify sends an `orders/create` webhook payload to the Go service.

 The server: